 HOW CAN I GET MORE INVOLVED AT CSMSG?

 Whatever your passion, there is a place for you to serve at The Church of St. Michael & St. George!
-Visit our “Connect” page for service opportunities and other ways to grow more involved in the life of the Church.
+Email Laurie Brown for more information.